Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Introduction

-\paragraph*{\bf Introduction.} The moment of inertia $I$ of a physical body quantifies the angular momentum $\boldsymbol L$ carried by the body when it is set in rotation with an angular velocity $\bs \Omega$~\cite{Landau_Mechanics_1976}.
-For slowly rotating rigid mechanical systems, these quantities are related to each other via the linear relation, ${\boldsymbol L} = {\hat I} {\boldsymbol \Omega}$, where the moment of inertia takes a form of the tensor of the second rank, $\hat I$.
-If the body rotates around one of its principal axis of inertia, the above relation simplifies to:
+The moment of inertia $I$ of a physical body quantifies the angular momentum $\boldsymbol L$ carried by the body when it is set in rotation with an angular velocity $\bs \Omega$~\cite{Landau_Mechanics_1976}.
+For slowly rotating rigid mechanical systems, these quantities are related to each other via the linear relation, ${\boldsymbol L} = {\hat I} {\boldsymbol \Omega}$, where the moment of inertia takes the form of the tensor of the second rank, $\hat I$.
+If the body rotates around one of its principal axes of inertia, the above relation simplifies to:

 where $I$ is the corresponding eigenvalue of the tensor $\hat I$.